johnnykv/heralding/README.md

 # Beeswarm [![Build Status](https://travis-ci.org/honeynet/beeswarm.png?branch=master)](https://travis-ci.org/honeynet/beeswarm)
 A honeypot project which will try to estimate how, where and when credentials are intercepted and reused.
-The project consists of two independent parts:
+The project will eventually consist of three parts:
 * Hive
  * Multiprotocol credentials catching honeypot, comes default with ssh, pop3, pop3s, ssh, smtp, ftp, http and telnet capability.
- * Extendable, both in terms of new protocols but can also be extended to provide shell-like features like Kippo.
+ * Extendable, both in terms of new protocols but can also be extended to provide shell-like features.
- * Distributes information using a variety of loggers (syslog, file logging, hpfeeds, etc).
+ * Supports a variety of loggers (syslog, file logging, hpfeeds, etc).
+ * Can be deployed independently or as part of the full beeswarm setup.
-* Feeder (currently under initial development)
+* Feeder
  * Simulates a realistic environment using honeybees.
+* Correlator
+ * Processes log data from Hive and Feeder.
+ * Reports malicious activity.
+ * Generates configuration and crypto keys for a full beeswarm setup.
+Potentially Correlator could also generate bootable Hive and Feeder VM's.

 ## Hive